EllyLoel/ellyloel.com/src/garden/Input types a11y.md

 - `reset`
 - `submit`

-As far as I can tell they're not inherently terrible but you're just better off using the `<button>` version of them:
+As far as I can tell they're not inherently terrible but you're probably just better off using the `<button>` version of them:

 - `<button type="button">`
 - `<button type="reset">`